yana-yelnikova/Retail_Project/README.md

 ## 🎯 Business Case

-A mid-sized retailer aims to consolidate its online (Shopify) and in-store (Walmart) sales data into a centralized data warehouse.
-This unification enables:
+A mid-sized retailer faced the challenge of siloed sales data from its online (Shopify) and in-store (Walmart) channels.
+This project successfully addresses that problem by **building a unified data model** in a centralized data warehouse.

-* **Revenue Tracking:** Real-time comparison of online vs. in-store sales performance.
+This unification enables the business to:

-* **Best-Selling Products:** Identification of top products across all channels for optimized inventory and marketing.
+* **Revenue Tracking:** Gain a real-time, consolidated view for comparing online vs. in-store sales performance.
-* **Customer Behavior Analysis:** Understanding cross-channel shopping patterns to tailor marketing strategies.
+* **Customer Behavior Analysis:** Analyze cross-channel purchasing patterns to tailor marketing strategies.
-* **Operational Efficiency:** Elimination of manual reporting and reduction of data reconciliation errors.
+* **Operational Efficiency:** Eliminate manual reporting and reduce data reconciliation errors.

-The project builds a fully automated data pipeline that ingests, processes, and visualizes omnichannel sales data, empowering data-driven decisions.
+The project demonstrates a fully automated data pipeline that ingests, processes, and prepares omnichannel sales data, empowering data-driven decisions.

 ***